filippo-fonseca/filippo-fonseca/README.md

 🌳 Constantly growing.
 I'm a 15 year old Full-Stack / multi-disciplinary engineer (software, electrical) and startup founder based in San Jose that seeks to build tools that help others grow with *true* value.

 - 🛠 CEO & Co-Founder @ [zyndicate.app](https://zyndicate.app), the all-in-one platform to organize your life.
-- ✈️  Co-Founder & CTO @ [UpDrop](https://github.com/updrophq), last-mile item delivery powered by drone technology and deep learning & [Safe Labs](https://www.safelabs.app), a powerful tool for personal and community safety
 - 📟 Creator and lead maintainer @ [Performant Commits](https://github.com/performant-commits/performantcommits), a sleeker, more performant way of writing better, more efficient, and understandable commit messages.
-- 🫁 Creator of [myracle.app](https://github.com/myracle-app), an open-source tool for automated multi-central, domino-based kidney transplant matching.
 - ⚡️ Maintainer at [macosicons.com](https://macosicons.com/), an open-source library for beautiful icons made for macOS Big Sur
-- 🚀 Currently building an open-source programming language to empower everyone to build clean-cut, efficient, powerful, and reliable software
-- 💻 Creator of [MathiumJS](https://mathiumjs.surge.sh), an open-source framework to implement math and computational functionality into your code easily and without the hassle
 - ❄️ TS, React, & GraphQL evangelist
 - 🧮 Obsessed with understanding and implementing the complex Math, formulas, and algorithms behind machine/deep learning
 - 🎓 Computer Science TA